Gagniuc/Objective-Digital-Stains-in-PHP/README.md

 ods.php?s=AGCATGCTATCTTCATACTACTACTAGCTATCTAC

 The above link will return an image to the browser tab, representing the Objective Digital Stain of the DNA or RNA sequence.
+Note that the 'include version' folder is redundant and contains the same project structured on three files instead of one.

 # Info on ODSs
  Please read more about DNA patterns (aka Objective Digital Stains) here: